Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Imprecise Label Learning

 \subsection{Instantiating the Unified EM Formulation}

-We illustrate how to derive the loss function\footnote{To formulate the loss function, we convert the problem to minimization of the negative log-likelihood.} from \cref{eq:em} to partial label learning, semi-supervised learning, and noisy label learning here.
+We illustrate how to seamlessly expand the formulation from \cref{eq:em} to partial label learning, semi-supervised learning, noisy label learning, and mixture settings, with derived closed-form loss function\footnote{To formulate the loss function, we convert the problem to minimization of the negative log-likelihood.} for each setting here.
 The actual imprecise labels only affect the manner in which the posterior $P(Y| X, I; \theta^t)$ is computed for each setting.
-We show that all learning objectives derived from \cref{eq:em} naturally includes a consistency term with the posterior as the soft target.
-We also demonstrate that the proposed unified EM framework closely connects with the prior arts and reveals the potential success of previously proposed techniques.
-Note that while we only demonstrate the application of the unified framework to three learning paradigms, it is in fact, flexible and can further expand to learning with a mixture of imprecise labels, as we will show in experiments.
+We show that all learning objectives derived from \cref{eq:em} naturally include a consistency term with the posterior as the soft target.
+We also demonstrate that the proposed unified EM framework closely connects with the prior arts, which reveals the potential reason behind the success of these techniques.
+Note that while we only demonstrate the application of the proposed framework to four settings here, it can also be flexibly extended to other settings.
+More details of derivation below are shown in \cref{sec:appendix-method}.

 \textbf{Partial label learning (PLL)}.
-The imprecise label $I$ for partial labels is defined as the label candidate sets $S = \{\mathbf{s}_i\}_{i \in [N]}$ containing the true labels.
+The imprecise label $I$ for partial labels is defined as the label candidate sets $S$ containing the true labels.
 These partial labels indicate that the posterior $P(Y|X,S;\theta^t)$ can only assign its masses on the candidate labels.
-Since $S$ contains the information about the true labels $Y$, $P(S|X, Y;\theta)$ reduces to $P(S|Y)$, and thus can be ignored, as we discussed earlier.
-Substituting $S$ in \cref{eq:em}, we have the loss function of PLL using ILL:
+Since $S$ can be derived from true labels $Y$, $P(S|X, Y;\theta)$ reduces to $P(S|Y)$, and thus can be ignored.
+We also demonstrate with instance dependent partial labels that maintains $P(S|X, Y;\theta)$ in \cref{sec:append-exp-rcr}.
+Defining the label candidates as $\{\mathbf{s}_i\}_{i \in [N]}$ and substituting it in \cref{eq:em}, we have the loss function of PLL derived using ILL framework:

-where $\mathbf{p}(y|\mathcal{A}_\mathrm{w}(\mathbf{x}), \mathbf{s};\theta^t)$ is the normalized probability that $\sum_{k \in C} p_{k} = 1$, and $p_{k} = 0, \forall k \in \mathbf{s}$.
-The derived loss function corresponds exactly to consistency regularization \cite{xie2020unsupervised}, with the normalized predicted probability as the soft pseudo-targets.
-This realization of our framework on PLL shares similar insights as \cite{revisitpllwu22l} which exploits a gradually induced consistency regularization for PLL on multiple augmentations of the data.
-However, our framework is much simpler and more concise.
+where $\mathbf{p}(y|\mathcal{A}_\mathrm{w}(\mathbf{x}), \mathbf{s};\theta^t)$ is the normalized probability that $\sum_{k \in C} p_{k} = 1$, and $p_{k} = 0, \forall k \in \mathbf{s}$. \cref{eq:ill-pll} corresponds exactly to consistency regularization \citep{xie2020unsupervised}, with the normalized predicted probability as the soft pseudo-targets.
+We use $\mathcal{A}_s$ and $\mathcal{A}_w$ to denote the strong and weak augmentation as stated earlier.
+This realization on PLL shares similar insights as \citep{revisitpllwu22l} which exploits a gradually induced loss weight for PLL on multiple augmentations of the data.
+However, our framework is much simpler and more concise as shown in \cref{sec:append-exp-rcr}, which does not require additional techniques.

 \textbf{Semi-supervised learning (SSL)} In SSL, the input $X$ consists of the labeled data $X^\mathrm{L}$ and the unlabeled data $X^\mathrm{U}$.
 The imprecise label for SSL is realized as the limited number of full labels $Y^\mathrm{L}$ for $X^\mathrm{L}$.
 The labels $Y^\mathrm{U}$ for unlabeled $X^\mathrm{U}$ are unknown and become the latent variable.
 Interestingly, for the unlabeled data, there is no constraint on possible labels it can take.
 The posterior $P(Y^\mathrm{U}|X^{\mathrm{L}}, X^{\mathrm{U}}, Y^{\mathrm{L}}; \theta)$, which is the actual prediction from the network, can be directly utilized as soft targets for self-training.
 Since $Y^\mathrm{L}$ is conditionally independent with $Y^\mathrm{U}$ given $X$, the second term of \cref{eq:em}: $P(Y^\mathrm{L}|X^\mathrm{L}, X^\mathrm{U}, Y^\mathrm{U};\theta)$, is reduced to $P(Y^\mathrm{L}|X^\mathrm{L};\theta)$, which corresponds to the supervised objective on labeled data.
 The loss function for SSL thus becomes: